imatge-upc/liverseg-2017-nipsws/README.md

 Our workshop paper is available on [arXiv](), and related slides [here](https://www.slideshare.net/xavigiro/detectionaided-liver-lesion-segmentation-using-deep-learning).

-Please cite with the following Bibtex code:
+If you find this code useful, please cite with the following Bibtex code:

 ````
 to-be-published